elcicd/el-CICD-docs/tutorial.md

 #### Gather el-CICD Access Token

 Create a read/write personal access token for the Git account that forked all of the above repositories.
 You can do this when signed into the GitHub account that hosts your forked el-CICD repositories.
 GitHub personal access token instructions are found [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-This account will mimic a service account you would create for production use of el-CICD.
 Copy and paste your token into the following file in the `cicd-secrets` directory:

-* ` el-cicd-git-repo-access-token`
+`el-cicd-git-repo-access-token`

-This token will only be used by the Onboarding Automation Servers, and not the actual Non-prod and Prod Automation Servers that conduct the actual builds and deployments.  **Onboarding Automation Servers should be protected and have elevated security with cluster-admin level only access.**
+This token will only be used by the Onboarding Automation Servers, and not the actual Non-prod and Prod Automation Servers that conduct the actual builds and deployments.

+**Access to Onboarding Automation Servers should strictly controlled to cluster-admins only.**

 #### Gather Image Repo Access Tokens

 For each of the three image repositories you creates above, create a read/write access token.
 Assuming you used Docker Hub as your image repository host, sign into each account you created for each repository, and head to [here](https://hub.docker.com/settings/security) to create the access token.
-Copy and paste into the files into the `cicd-secrets` directory:
+Copy and paste into the following files into the `cicd-secrets` directory:

 * `el-cicd-dev-pull-token`
 * `el-cicd-non-prod-pull-token`